 When brothers, Daniel and Alexander Macmillan, founded their publishing company in 1843, they created a place that would recognise and value great contemporary writing.
 They made a mark on the literary world, publishing an extraordinary range of works by extraordinary authors such as Thomas Hardy and Rudyard Kipling to name a few.

 As the company grew, so did the two brothers’ belief in the importance of learning.
 They launched the scientific research journal Nature which is Macmillan’s biggest-selling and most famous publication today, followed by the Palgrave imprint, promoting education and academic scholarship around the world.
 Both continue to be at the forefront of ground-breaking research in their fields and are key parts of Macmillan, even today.

-In 1976 two prolific Namibian citizens, Dr TJ Viljoen, an expert in African languages and Mr H van Wyk, a former teacher and businessman, started a publishing company called, Gamberg Publishers.
+In 1976 two prolific Namibian citizens, Dr TJ Viljoen, an expert in African languages and Mr H van Wyk, a former teacher and businessman, started a publishing company called Gamsberg Macmillan Publishers.
 It was a question of honour to produce books specifically for Namibians by Namibians.
 Years of practice and experience had made them into experts in the publishing field in Namibia.
-Since 1990, Macmillan Education acquired shares in this company and this has not only benefited Namibians greatly by exposing them to books published in Britain, but has also exposed Namibian authors to overseas markets.
+In 1990, Macmillan Education acquired shares in this company and this has not only benefited Namibians greatly by exposing them to books published in Britain, but has also exposed Namibian authors to overseas markets.